SAP/abap-atc-cr-cv-s4hc/README.md

 The files objectReleaseInfo_PCE*.json or objectReleaseInfo_PCE*.csv contains the APIs released by SAP to be consumed in your Tier 1 implementations of the 3-tier extensibility model.

-The files objectClassifications.json or objectClassifications.csv contains the Classic APIs  to be consumed in your Tier 2 implementations of the 3-tier extensibility model.
+The files objectClassifications.json or objectClassifications.csv contains the classic APIs  to be consumed in your Tier 2 implementations of the 3-tier extensibility model.

 Remark: CSV file contains more detailed information including the object list which will not be recommended.
 The reasons are internal consumptions or ABAP Cloud violations.
-The JSON file conatins the positive list of Classic APIs.
-Entries with value no Classic API will offer you a corresponding successor object.
+The JSON file conatins the positive list of ClassicAPIs.
+Entries with value noClassicAPI will offer you a corresponding successor object.

 ## How to obtain support